-BOX 1 (x) The project will not remove or have any other impact on Protected Trees, as follows: No construction-related activity whatsoever will occur within the dripline of any Significant Tree or Street Tree.
+BOX 1 X The project will not remove or have any other Impact on Protected Trees, as follows: No construction-related activity whatsoever will occur within the dripline of any Significant Tree or Street Tree.
 This includes, but is not limited to, the following: (1) No grading or excavation will take place within the dripline of any Significant Tree or Street Tree.
-(2) No construction staging and/or storage of materials and/or equipment will occur within the dripline of any Significant Tree or Street Tree.
-(3) Any pruning of Significant Trees or Street Trees will be limited and consistent with applicable regulations.
+(2) No construction staging and/or storage of materials and/or equipment will occur within the dripline of any Significant Trees or Street Trees will be limited and consistent with applicable regulations.
 (4) No dumping of trash and/or liquids (such as project waste-water) will take place within the basin or dripline of any Significant Tree or Street Tree.